 - make improved versions available to all others

 The basic idea that the basic technology of the Internet should be available to everyone has remained intact to this day.

-Of course, Mullenweg was not alone with his software even then.
-There was already a larger competitor, which developed a blogging software under license with a professional team.
+Of course, even then Mullenweg was not alone with his software.
+There was already a larger competitor, which developed a blog software under license with a professional team.
 Blog software was also being developed in the open source sector.

-However, when the commercial software suddenly raised its pricesthe rush to WordPress was so great that even the website collapsed.
+However, when all at once the commercial software increased its prices, the rush to WordPress was so great that even the site collapsed.
 All under the premise that WordPress remains free software.

 Even the greatest ideals need money to survive.
-Since the US media company CNET wanted to use WordPress at that time and thus had a great interest in its further development, it hired Matt Mullenweg without further ado so that he could work on WordPress full-time.
+Since the US media company CNET wanted to use WordPress at the time and thus had a great interest in its further development, it hired Matt Mullenweg without further ado so that he could work on WordPress full-time.

 WordPress is also with-profit, which was the fuel for the ecosystem

 The difference between WordPress.com and WordPress.org

-As a product of his company Automattic, which was founded in August 2005, Mullenweg created the platform WordPress .com.
-As a commercial, hosted platform, this is not to be confused with the open-source project WordPress .org.
-True to the motto "Internet for everyone" is WordPress .com easier to use for beginners, since you don't have to worry about hosting and much is predefined.
+As a product of his company Automattic, founded in August 2005, Mullenweg created the platform WordPress.com.
+As a commercial, hosted platform, this should not be confused with the open source project WordPress.org.
+True to the motto "Internet for everyone", WordPress.com is easy to use because you no longer have to worry about hosting and much is predefined.

-However, this also means that your flexibility is severely limited, since with WordPress .com you cannot change the core software - unlike with WordPress .org - you cannot change it.
-WordPress .com is therefore not open source.
-However, the Automattic teamis making significant strides in the development of open source software and WordPress .org and Matt Mullenweg is still heavily involved in project management.
+However, this also means that your flexibility is severely limited, as WordPress.com does not allow you to modify the core software - unlike WordPress.org .
+WordPress.com is therefore not open source.
+Nevertheless, the Automattic team is significantly advancing the development of the open source software WordPress.org and Matt Mullenweg is still heavily involved in project management.